 - 4401.
 KHRC may designate an eligible entity to be "high risk" if KHRC determines that it has a history of unsatisfactory performance, is not financially stable, has a management system which does not meet management standards, has not conformed to terms and conditions of previous awards or is not otherwise responsible.
-Examples of indicators that may lead to a designation of "high risk" include: - A. Uncorrected Compliance Issues/Findings. - B. Entity is unresponsive to and/or noncompliant with KHRC requests and requirements. - C. Management systems do not contain data driven strategic plans and community action plans. - D. Entity consistently fails to meet deadlines. - E. The Entity's adherence to its approved operating documents (including bylaws, personnel policy, and fiscal policy) is significantly inconsistent. - F. Record keeping related to board and committee activity is not systematic.
-The corporate record is, as a result, incomplete. - G. Abrupt departure of the Executive Director/CEO and/or the fiscal officer. - H. The audit conducted in accordance with the requirements of the applicable OMB Circular contains one or more significant findings relevant to the entity's capacity to successfully administer its programs. - I. Failure without cause to meet multiple performance targets defined within the entity's approved Community Action Plan. - J. CSBG percent of revenue exceeds one half of the entity's total revenue. - K. Entity lacks connection and a demonstrated commitment to the broader community action network. - 4402.
-Entities designated as "high risk" will be notified in writing as to the specific findings or deficiencies and must be required to remedy the situation within a specific timeline or to develop and implement a quality improvement plan.
+Examples of indicators that may lead to a designation of "high risk" include: - A. Uncorrected Compliance Issues/Findings. - B. Entity is unresponsive to and/or noncompliant with KHRC requests and requirements. - C. Management systems do not contain data driven Strategic Plans and Community Action Plans. - D. Entity consistently fails to meet deadlines. - E. The Entity's adherence to its approved operating documents (including Bylaws, Personnel Policy, and Fiscal Policy) is significantly inconsistent. - F. Record keeping related to board and committee activity is not systematic.
+The corporate record is, as a result, incomplete. - G. Abrupt departure of the Executive Director/CEO and/or the Fiscal Officer. - H. The audit conducted in accordance with the requirements of the applicable OMB Circular contains one or more significant findings relevant to the entity's capacity to successfully administer its programs. - I. Failure without cause to meet multiple performance targets defined within the entity's approved Community Action Plan. - J. CSBG percent of revenue exceeds one half of the entity's total revenue.
+Diversification of funding sources aids in financial stability of an organization.

-- 4403.
+- K. Entity lacks connection and a demonstrated commitment to the broader community action network. - 4402.
+Entities designated as "high risk" will be notified in writing as to the specific findings or deficiencies and must be required to remedy the situation within a specific timeline or to develop and implement a Quality Improvement Plan. - 4403.
 Special sanctions may apply to entities assigned high risk status and may include, among other sanctions: - A. Payment of grant funds on a reimbursement basis. - B. A requirement to provide additional and/or more detailed financial reports. - C. The establishment of a need to gain additional prior approvals as determined by KHRC. - D. Additional monitoring. - E. A requirement to obtain technical and/or management assistance and, as a result, demonstrate improvement. - F. The consideration of CSBG discretionary grant proposals only for projects convincingly designed to alleviate the condition that resulted in the designation of high risk. - 4404.
 The Office of Community Services, HHS, will be notified of any eligible entity that is designated high risk within 30 days. - 4405.
 Entities emerging from a KHRC designation of high risk will be so notified in writing.
 A copy of this notification will be submitted to the Office of Community Services, HHS within 30 days. - 4406.
-Failure to emerge from high-risk status in accordance with established timelines may result in the cessation of CSBG funding and designation as a CSBG-eligible entity (Item 4501).
+Failure to emerge from high-risk status in accordance with established timelines may result in the cessation of CSBG funding and designation as a CSBG-Eligible Entity (Item 4501).